cpacker/MemGPT/README.md

 > [!NOTE]
 > The Letta ADE is a graphical user interface for creating, deploying, interacting and observing with your Letta agents.
 >
-> The ADE can connect to self-hosted Letta servers (e.g. a Letta server running on your laptop), as well as the Letta Cloud service.
-When connected to a self-hosted / private server, the ADE uses the Letta REST API to communicate with your server.
-The Letta server and REST API are fully open source, and you can
->
 > For example, if you're running a Letta server to power an end-user application (such as a customer support chatbot), you can use the ADE to test, debug, and observe the agents in your server.
 You can also use the ADE as a general chat interface to interacting with your Letta agents.

 <p align="center">